 \subsection{Simple phase transitions}

 In fig \ref{fig:simple phase transitions} part (i), the top is a usual Ising twist.
 The bottom part is a non contractible twist inside the Toric code.
 The cross is the pentagon operator.
 In the non-contractible twist, the pentagonal operator still exists, therefore the model behaves like Ising. \\ In part (ii), the top figure corresponds to a patch of doubled semion inside $\mathbb{Z}_4 $ Toric code.
-This patch is slightly different from the way doubled semion model is created in \cite{Ellison2022}, the reason being, it doesn't commute with the Toric code operators all around the boundary.
+This patch is slightly different from the way the doubled semion model is created in \cite{Ellison2022}, the reason being, that it doesn't commute with the Toric code operators all around the boundary.
 More details on the doubled semion patch inside $\mathbb Z_4$ Toric code can be seen in the next figure.

 \\ The operators $A_s^{8,11,12,15}, A_s^{15,18,19,21}, A_s^{16,19,20,22}, A_s^{9,12,16,13}, B_p^{5,8,9,12}, B_p^{6,9,10,13}, B_p^{12,15,16,18}, B_p^{13,16,17,20} $ are removed from the Toric code.
-Instead, four fish operators, four plaquette operators and four short string operators are added.
+Instead, four fish operators, four plaquette operators, and four short string operators are added.

 Three fish operators are of order four while $F_{DS}^{9,6,10,13,12,16}$ is of order 2.
 So, 8 operators of order 4 are replaced by 9 operators of order 2 and 3 operators of order 4.
 This means the constraint dimension changes by a factor of $4^{-8} 2^{9} 4^3 = 2^{-1}$.
-Initially the constraint dimension was $4^N$ where N is the number of 4-qudits.
+Initially, the constraint dimension was $4^N$ where N is the number of 4-qudits.
 Now it's $2^{-1}4^N$.
-The trivial constraints now become two dimensional (two of them).
+The trivial constraints now become two-dimensional (two of them).

 Therefore the dimension of the logical subspace becomes $4^N / (2^{-1} 4^N) \times 4 = 8 $.
 This corresponds to an actual phase transition because the dimension of the logical code space decreased from the Logical dimension 16 of $\mathbb Z_4$ Toric code, but is more than the logical dimension of a complete doubled semion model (4).
-If one makes the patch non-contractible, it's easy to see that the logical dimension of the code-space becomes 4, which is the same as the doubled semion.
-Particularly, the logical operators in this case becomes the same as the doubled semion logical operators, because they are nothing but a product of logical operators (upto power) of the $\mathbb Z_4$ Toric code.
+If one makes the patch non-contractible, it's easy to see that the logical dimension of the code space becomes 4, which is the same as the doubled semion.
+Particularly, the logical operators in this case become the same as the doubled semion logical operators, because they are nothing but a product of logical operators (up to power) of the $\mathbb Z_4$ Toric code.